-Log into https://filetransfer.leics.gov.uk/Looin.aspx and follow the User Guide which gives full details on how to use the system.
+Log into AnyComms+ and follow the User Guide which gives full details on how to use the system.

-All Providers will be sent their usemame/password/memorable word in separate emails once registered.
+All Providers will be sent their usemame/ password/memorable word in separate emails once registered.

-In order to receive a password & memorable word reset please email AMAdminSvstemsSupport@leics.gov.uk or phone 0116 305 7423
+In order to receive a password & memorable word reset please emai AMAdminSvstemsSupport@leics.gov.uk or phone 0116 305 7423